Translucent Kinship

 WHAT:

-A multichannel video installation using laser derived data to be presented for ANAT SPECTRA 2025: Reciprocity .
-The second outcome of the forthcoming Forest Art Intelligence Project (FAI) (2024-6) which aims to return a currently cleared block of land back to high conservation-value forest at Samford Ecological Research Station (SERF), near Brisbane, Australia.
+A multichannel video installation using laser derived data of a forest in recovery, premiered for ANAT SPECTRA 2025: Reciprocity.
+This is the second outcome of the forthcoming Forest Art Intelligence Project (FAI) (2023-) which aims to return a currently cleared block of land back to high conservation-value forest at Samford Ecological Research Station (SERF), near Brisbane, Australia.

-The Australian Network of Art and Technology (ANAT) in partnership with the University of the Sunshine Coast (UniSC), will host ANAT SPECTRA 2025: Reciprocity on Kabi Kabi Country, in the heart of the Sunshine Coast Biosphere Reserve.
+The Australian Network of Art and Technology (ANAT) in partnership with the University of the Sunshine Coast (UniSC), hosted ANAT SPECTRA 2025: Reciprocity on Kabi Kabi/Gubbi Gubbi Country, in the heart of the Sunshine Coast Biosphere Reserve.
+Special thanks Melissa DeLaney (ANAT) and team, Toby Gifford and Leah Barclay (UniSC).

-Translucent Kinship is a video installation that draws upon Laser (LiDAR) based imagery of the FAI site, recorded over the past 2 years.
+Translucent Kinship is a multi screen immersive video installation that draws upon Laser (LiDAR) based imagery of the FAI site, recorded over the past 2 years.
 The LiDAR scanning process registers myriads of light-reflecting surfaces across the entire site, abstracted into a massive cloud of data points.
 Whilst each point registers the temporal presence of an organic surface at a moment in time, when viewed together these millions of points imply an organism of unimaginable complexity.
 And when these points are animated and rendered - ghost-like and translucent - and framed through non-human perspectives (e.g. ultra closeup, far below, deep within, or through), collectively they begin to intimate the radically different ways of 'being together' in the world.
-The matting of other ghosted media deep within the point clouds, accompanied by a complex mix of found sounds gathered from the site, further informs a rich video artwork that speaks to differently intelligent, reciprocal, non-human communities of care and kinship.
+The matting of other ghosted media deep within the point clouds - representing the additional organic installation elements adde to the site - accompanied by a complex mix of found sounds gathered from the site, further informs this immersive artwork that speaks to differently intelligent, reciprocal, non-human communities of care and kinship.

 .. the question of intelligence in nature shifts away from applying a specific definition to different types of beings in the world to asking: What are different ways of being in the world and what do they reveal?
 The notion of intelligence can in this way become more nuanced and grow when we take different kinds of creatures on earth seriously in their specific ways of being...